The common view of human trafficking is that it consists of women and girls being forced into sex work.

 The Government of Canada should acknowledge and respect the continuing contribution that migrant workers make to this country’s communities and economy.

-In addition, the Collaborative Network seeks to raise awareness of how individuals can report trafficking and seek assistance.
+In addition, the Collaborative Network seeks to raise awareness of how individuals can report exploitation and seek assistance.

 A helpline is available at 1-833-999-9211, funded by the Ontario Ministry of Children, Community and Social Services.
 A national helpline is forthcoming.